Joan Burke

 Joan Theresa Burke (née Crowley; 8 February 1928 – 27 November 2016) was an Irish Fine Gael politician, farmer and nurse who served as a Teachta Dála (TD) from 1964 to 1981.

 She was first elected to Dáil Éireann as a Fine Gael TD for the Roscommon constituency at the July 1964 by-election caused by the death of her husband James Burke.
 Her victory made her the first woman to ever represent County Roscommon as a TD, and she was only the fourth woman to represent Cumann na nGaedheal/Fine Gael since the foundation of the state.
 Burke topped the poll in every single election she ever fought.

-Although sometimes erroneously cited as a native of Tulsk, she was, in fact, a native of Bandon, County Cork.
+She was from Bandon, County Cork.
+She was educated at Presentation Convent, Bandon, and later at Loreto Convent, Killarney, County Kerry.
+She trained as a nurse at Galway Regional Hospital, qualifying in 1951 and worked in Dublin at Cork Street Fever Hospital, and Cherry Orchard Hospital, Ballyfermot.
 She first came to Tulsk to attend a friend's wedding and while there met James Burke, whom she later married in 1959.
 At the time of the marriage, James had already been a TD for 5 years.
 It was in James' native Tulsk the pair settled.

 As a TD, Joan Burke was a pronounced opponent of the “marriage bar” which prohibited women in Ireland from working in the public sector if they were married (the mentality of the time being that a married woman's place was in the home).
 She was also a noted advocate for the rights of farmers.

 She retired from politics at the 1981 general election.